2014 Hilos Summer Institute

 and The Career Mobility of Chicanos in Higher Education.
 Antonio has recently

 completed a four year term as a member of the Board of Trustees for

 Metropolitan State College.
-He has served for two decades as the Chairman of
+He has served for 10 years as the Chairman of

 the Board of Trustees of La Escuela Tlatelolco and as a Board Member of the